 PROCESS, RELATIONSHIPS & RESULTS

-What I’ve introduce you to is called the leadership triangle.
+What I’ve introduced you to is called the leadership triangle.

 I strongly believe many business processes can [and should] be applied to church functions.
 It helps us be even more effective in our work as women ministry leaders.